ska-sa/katsdpcontim/katsdpcontim/docs/design.rst

     :align: center
     :width: 90%

-    The above image illustrates the Obit Continum Imaging Pipeline.
+    The above image illustrates the Obit Continuum Imaging Pipeline.
     Individual target scans are retrieved in time order from katdal and written to a temporary AIPS/FITS file.
     This file is averaged and appended to an averaged AIPS/FITS file